 - Bedding and towel changes as needed

-- Full board: breakfast, packed lunch for bike tours or noontime snack, coffee and tea in the afternoon, three-course dinner
+- Full board consisting of 7x breakfast, 6x lunch package for cycle tours or snack on board (non-cyclists), 6x coffee or tea in the afternoon, 7x 3-course-dinner.

 - Arrival and departure

 - entrance and sightseeing fees

 - travel insurance

 * Cabins at the front and rear of the ship; perceptive engine and generator noise (regardless is ship is in motion or not)

 • Embarkation at 4:00 pm, disembarkation after breakfast at 9:00 am.

 • Rental bikes on board: smooth-running 7-gear unisex bicycle with hand and back pedal brake and saddle bag, made by Velo de Ville (special design for SE-Tours).
 Electric bicycle (limited number, an early booking is necessary).
 Please indicate your body height when you book

 • To bring your own bike: on request only – due to lack of space on sundeck.